Washington State Route 538: History

 In early 2009, between I-5 and 18th Street, WSDOT repaved the highway and expanded the Riverside Drive intersection.
 A city-led project to widen the section of College Way that passes under I-5 at the western terminus of SR 538 began construction in December 2018 and was completed in 2020.
 The street was expanded to six lanes, including dedicated left turn lanes and two through lanes that are separated from the rest of traffic by the columns of the underpass.

+Plans

+A planned repaving project is scheduled for 2028 to pave the section of SR 538 between the railroad tracks and SR 9.